Lee Min Ho, Song Joong Ki Continue To Inspire Fans, Actors Make Huge Donations

 According to reports, Lee Min Ho wholeheartedly donated a whopping 50 million KRW or about $44,000 for victims of domestic abuse.
 The NGO Good Neighbors confirmed that the actor donated the said amount through his donation platform PROMIZ.
 The money will be utilized for Good Neighbors’ campaign called “Making a Warm Winter for Both Body and Heart” which aims to assist families at risk due to poverty as well as children exposed to domestic abuse.

-It can be recalled that in 2014, The Heirs actor spearheaded PROMIZ as a donation platform that will help him and his supporters to carry out various charitable efforts.
+It can be recalled that in 2014, the Heirs actor spearheaded PROMIZ as a donation platform that will help him and his supporters to carry out various charitable efforts.
 It was reported that every year, the organization introduces new campaigns intended to provide help to those in need.

 Promiz upate 20170222 .
 The Originality of Lee Min Ho에서 처음으로 공개한 ‘함께해요’ 영상입니다.
 10년차 배우이자 PMZER 이민호는 PROMIZ안에서 앞으로 더 많은 사람들과 더 많은 시간을 함께 하려합니다. 우리가 만들어 갈 앞으로의 따뜻한 시간이 더욱 기대되네요:) . 함께해요 PROMIZ!
 YouTube >> https://youtu.be/rg-iuMtQ0fo . .
 This is a Video that was opened in ‘The Originality of Lee Min Ho’ at first. .
 Lee Min Ho want to get people together as a decade actor and a ‘PMZER’ in PROMIZ. .
 We expect that we will make something with you for a long time to come. .
 Let’s do it together, PROMIZ!
 YouTube >> https://youtu.be/rg-iuMtQ0fo . . #PROMIZ #PMZ #PMZER #프로미즈 #피엠지 #피엠져 #이민호 #LEEMINHO #함께해요